 On Friday, the 13th of October, in the year 1307 the king's men came knocking.
 French men-at-arms took the Knights Templar of Paris into custody.
-It was the start of the end for the "warrior monks", it also was the event that launched a thousand books and conspiracy theories.
-Soon after the events in Paris the Templars in Ireland were also arrested under suspicion of heresy.
+It was the start of the end for the "warrior monks" and it also was the event that launched a thousand books and conspiracy theories.
+Soon after the events in Paris, the Templars in Ireland were also arrested under suspicion of heresy.
 Their empire crumbled - but are there still traces to be found on Irish soil?

 Known as ferocious warriors, they were also operating as bankers and moneylenders.

 This last activity more than likely caused their downfall - the heavily indebted Phillip IV of France accused the Knights Templar of heresy in 1307, had the leaders thrown into jail and orchestrated a show trial.
 With the complicity of the pope, the Templars were incriminated, tortured, suppressed (in 1312) and their leaders burnt at the stake (1313).